Occupational Therapy Assistant

 What is the Occupational Therapy Assistant program?

-The OTA, under the guidance of an Occupational Therapist, uses their knowledge of human growth and development in the areas of physical, social, and emotional functioning to carry out programs with clients of all ages.
-Clients who have varying abilities resulting from physical injury or trauma, disease, aging, mental illness, or substance abuse may require Occupational Therapy intervention.
-Functional goals established jointly with the client are aimed toward individual self-care, entry/reentry into the community, and/or to work.
+Under the guidance of an Occupational Therapist, the OTA uses their knowledge of human growth and development in physical, social, and emotional functioning to carry out programs with clients of all ages.
+Clients with varying abilities resulting from physical injury or trauma, disease, aging, mental illness, or substance abuse may require Occupational Therapy intervention.
+Functional goals established jointly with the client are aimed toward individual self-care, entry/reentry into the community, and/or work.

 What will I learn?